 The most commonly accepted definition of food waste is food that was at one-point fit for human consumption and is discarded or lost uneaten due to spoilage or expiring.
 Unfortunately, this isn’t the true definition because food gets thrown away even if it isn’t spoiled or expired.
 It can occur at any stage of the food supply chain, including production, processing, retailing, or consumption.

 Between a third to half of all food produced yearly across the globe is wasted.
 For developing countries, it most often occurs during the production phase, whereas, in developed countries, like the United States, it is wasted during the consumption phase.
-When looking at the numbers for food waste, it counts food that is redirected to non-food chains (animal feed, compost or recovery of food to be used as bioenergy), but not “non-food parts” of animals and plants that are not fit for human consumption and must be discarded.
+When looking at statistics for food waste, it counts food redirected to non-food chains (animal feed, compost, or recovery of food to be used as bioenergy), but not “non-food parts” of animals and plants that are not fit for human consumption and must be discarded.

-In a process called culling, crops are selectively harvested in order to meet regulations and standards for quality and appearance, greatly impacts the amount of food wasted beyond the amount lost due to infestations and weather.
-The United States Department of Agriculture refers to this as the “individual removal of genetically undesirable, inferior, weak, diseased or infested plants from a planting in order to ensure the level of genetic purity or vigor of the crop.”
-This process happens at production, food processing, retail and consumption stages.
+In a process called culling, crops are selectively harvested to meet regulations and standards for quality and appearance, significantly impacting the amount of food wasted beyond the amount lost due to infestations and weather.
+The United States Department of Agriculture refers to this as the “individual removal of genetically undesirable, inferior, weak, diseased or infested plants from a planting to ensure the level of genetic purity or vigor of the crop.”
+This process happens at the production, food processing, retail, and consumption stages.

 In 2013, the National Resources Defense Council (NRDC) completed a study that found a leading contributor to food waste in America was the lack of regulation regarding food expiration dates and the confusion this causes among consumers.
-Since there is no real regulation, companies use terms like “best before,” “sell-by” or “use-by.”
+Since there is no real regulation, companies use terms like “best before,” “sell-by,” or “use-by.”
 Consumers not understanding the difference or misreading the labels causes them to think that food is unsafe for consumption leading to the disposal of food that is most likely still safe to eat.